Choose the pattern according to the desired size

 Recycled materials

-Each garment coordinates in soft ranges and is made up of fragmented areas.
-These localized patchworks on the sleeves and linings are Tombolo's signature.
+Each garment is harmonized in soft color palettes featuring fragmented sections.
+These patchworks, localized on the sleeves and linings, are Tombolo's signature.

 Justine